rolling-scopes-school/js-fe-course-en/modules/js-basics-2/README.md

 ## Module Description

+This module is crafted to solidify the understanding of core JavaScript concepts.
+By reinforcing the knowledge of the language's building blocks, you will be equipped with the skills necessary to tackle more complex programming challenges and frameworks.

+Strengthen JavaScript knowledge:

+- Basic operators, mathematics
+- Conditional and logical operators
+- Loops

 Understanding operators and loops is fundamental to programming, including front-end development.
 Here are a few key reasons why: